Gross Domestic Product (GDP) by Industry

 Prince Edward Island

-Goods production increased 3.2 per cent in 2018.
-Gains in the goods production sector was led by an 4.9 per cent increase in manufacturing and a 2.6 per cent increase in construction.
-Agriculture, forestry, fishing and hunting increased by 5.1 per cent, while utilities increased by 5.1 per cent.
+Goods production increased 3.0 per cent, led by a 4.7 per cent increase in manufacturing and 4.0 per cent increase in construction.
+Agriculture, forestry, fishing and hunting declined by 0.7 per cent in 2018.

 P.E.I.
 GDP BY INDUSTRY GROWTH